- Freight rail recognizes that cyber resiliency is a must, as is maintaining the public’s trust as a critical infrastructure organization.

 - The changing threat environment demands that private and public entities’ response capabilities remain nimble and effective without concerns for liability or punishment.

-1. Include the reasonable protections provided in the Cybersecurity Information Sharing Act of 2015 (CISA 2015) in all future cyber legislation.
+1. Ensure the protections provided in the Cybersecurity Information Sharing Act of 2015 (CISA 2015) are implemented in all future cyber legislation.

-- Disclosure law exemptions; such as freedom of Information laws, open meetings laws, or similar laws requiring the disclosure of information or records at the state, local, and tribal levels (Division N—CISA 2015; Sec.
-104(d)(4)(B)(ii)).
+- Disclosure law exemptions, such as freedom of information statutes, open meetings laws, or similar enactments requiring the disclosure of information or records at the state, federal, and tribal or territorial levels (Division N—CISA 2015; Sec.
+104(d)(4)(B)(ii)); and

-- Certain regulatory use exemptions, which prevent any state, local, or tribal government from bringing an enforcement action based on the sharing, but not the development or implementation, of a regulation.
-(Division N—CISA 2015; Sec.
+- Certain regulatory use exemptions, which prevent any federal, state, tribal, or territorial government from bringing an enforcement action based on the sharing, but not the development or implementation, of a regulation (Division N—CISA 2015; Sec.
 104(d)(4)(C)(ii)).

-To build an understanding of how cyber threats arise and the measures most effective in preventing or mitigating their effects, it is important to realize two critical truths of cybersecurity.
-(1) What happens around the world affects us here at home, so we should be willing to learn from all attacks, and (2) When it comes to the creation of standard operating procedures, less is more.
-The creation of a clear and concise cyber threat profile would highlight how cyber-attacks occur, why they succeed and what actions are most effective for prevention.
+To build an understanding of how cyber threats manifest and the measures most effective in preventing or mitigating their effects, it is important to realize two critical truths of cybersecurity.
+First, what happens worldwide affects us here at home; thus, lessons are continuously being applied to elevate our cybersecurity posture.
+Second, when it comes to creating standard operating procedures, less is more.
+A clear and concise cyber threat profile would highlight how cyber-attacks occur, why they succeed and what actions are most effective for prevention.
 Entities across sectors would use this profile to maintain informed vigilance, elevate cybersecurity posture in sustainable ways and mitigate risk exposure.

 - Tactics most commonly used to perpetrate breaches;